sibbl/sachsen-impfnotifier/README.md

 This tool regularly checks the [vaccination portal of Saxony, Germany](https://sachsen.impfterminvergabe.de) for available appointments for specified vaccination centres.
 It simulates mouse clicks in a real browser from the login to the page where a found appointment needs to be confirmed.

+It still requires some luck to get behind the waiting area and then find an appointment.
+It's recommended to watch [the DRK Sachsen Twitter channel](https://twitter.com/drksachsen) to get the release times of new appointments.

+After configuring the tool as described below, it can be left running on any of your machines and when an appointment will be found and needs to be confirmed, a system notification pops up.
+Additionally you can configure a Telegram or Matrix bot to get notified there as well.

 ## Usage

 Node.js and npm are required.
 You also need to be registered on the vaccination portal before being able to use this tool.